Senior Respite Vacations

 For example, Gail Bishop who used respite services for her mother at Benton House, a community in the Atlanta area, said, “Respite benefits me a great deal.
 I wouldn’t be able to go out of town without it.
 I don’t have any family who lives near me so I need someone to care for Mom.”

 In addition to providing worn-out caregivers a respite vacation, this time can also serve a number of other purposes.
 It’s often a godsend for families when:

 - Urgent business or family travel is required

 Additionally, families and seniors can use respite services as an opportunity to try communities they are considering without making a long-term commitment.
 Respite stays can help them identify communities that might be a good fit for their loved one if assisted living becomes necessary down the road.

-It’s ideal for families to contact the community at least one week before the respite stay, but in emergency circumstances respite can be setup on the same day assuming the community has availability.
-Julia Banks said, “We often do emergency move-ins from local hospitals and rehabs all in the same day.”
+It’s ideal for families to contact the community at least one week before the respite stay, but in emergency circumstances respite can be set up on the same day assuming the community has availability.
+Banks states, “We often do emergency move-ins from local hospitals and rehabs all in the same day.”

-A Place for Mom’s Senior Living Advisors have extensive knowledge of respite providers in the areas they serve, and they can provide free personal guidance to families who are researching respite care.
+Looking for more information about respite vacations?
+A Place for Mom’s Senior Living Advisors have extensive knowledge of respite providers in the areas they serve and can provide personal guidance to families who are researching respite care.